-After reports that Cyber Monday was set to take over from Black Friday this year, it has been confirmed that Cyber Monday was superseded by Black Friday as consumers chose to snap up their Christmas shopping at the start of the payday weekend.
+After reports that Cyber Monday was set to take over from Black Friday this year, it has been confirmed that Cyber Monday was superseded by Black Friday.
+Consumers chose to snap up their Christmas shopping at the start of the payday weekend.

-For the last few years Cyber Monday has been the biggest day for online shopping in the run up to Christmas, but this year for the first time Black Friday exceeded Cyber Monday sales.
-Which suggests that the American event might become a permanent fixture in the UK Christmas calendar.
+For the last few years, Cyber Monday has been the biggest day for online shopping in the run-up to Christmas.
+This year for the first time Black Friday exceeded Cyber Monday sales.
+This suggests that the American event might become a permanent fixture in the UK Christmas calendar.

 Black Friday saw Britain’s savvy shoppers log on to their devices in the early hours of Friday morning to secure the best and cheapest Christmas deals.
-On Friday traffic to retailer’s websites was up 60% on last year, with Amazon reporting that Black Friday was its biggest ever trading day in the UK.
+On Friday traffic to retailer’s websites was up 60% last year.
+With Amazon reporting that Black Friday was its biggest ever trading day in the UK.
 The retail giant is said to have sold 64 items per second in their flash sale, with a total of 5.5m items being sold in 24 hours.

 But it wasn’t just online retailers that had booming sales on Friday.
 High street retailers Tesco, Currys, Asda, Sainsbury’s and John Lewis enjoyed an increase in sales.
 For the last 5 years John Lewis has experienced strong Christmas sales, but this year John Lewis experiencing its busiest week in its 150-year history.

 There was even brawling over the Black Friday deals where it got too much for some.
 Cheap Televisions were fought over in Asda.
 Shoppers wrestle over a television as they compete to purchase retail items on ‘Black Friday’ at an Asda superstore in Wembley, north London.

 More Black Friday madness captured in Tesco Extra as shown in the video.